 Amy’s script THE JUDE PROBLEM topped The Brit List 2020 receiving the highest number of nominations.
-The project is in development with Headline Pictures.
 Amy was named as one of the British writers to watch in Deadline’s TV writers The British Invasion.

 Nottinghamshire-set crime drama in which a granddaughter sets about solving the murder of her grandma as a spate of copycat killings begin.

 Black comedy-drama about Greenpeace going up against Shell in 1995.

 A dark comedy drama about a young female cannibal.